sjltaylor/object.js/README.markdown

 * [Figlet](http://www.figlet.org/) was used for the ASCII art
 * I haven't tested it in many browsers
-* i learnt a lot about javascript by reading [The Little Book on CoffeeScript](http://arcturo.github.com/library/coffeescript/)
+* I learnt a lot about javascript by reading [The Little Book on CoffeeScript](http://arcturo.github.com/library/coffeescript/)

 ## Contributing